kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

-# Lab 1: Set Up Source System and Extract Transactional Data
+# Lab 1: Set Up Source System and Target System, AI Data Platform and Object Storage

 ## Introduction

-This lab guides you through setting up Oracle Autonomous Transaction Processing (ATP) as the source system for transactional airline data.
-You'll provision ATP, create a dedicated source schema, and load sample airline data.
+This lab guides you through setting up Oracle Autonomous Transaction Processing (ATP) as the Source System for transactional airline data, setting up Autonomous AI Lakehouse as the target System, AI Data Platform instance and Object Storage bucket.
 This establishes a realistic starting point for extracting operational data into the lakehouse pipeline.

-> **Estimated Time:** 45 minutes
+> **Estimated Time:** 1 hour

 ---